denzelrenner/LIFE4136-Group1-Rotation2/README.md

    reverse_transcriptase -> green

    RNaseH -> purple

+7. We want to only highlight the functional domains we have just coloured so we will first hide all protein models that have been loaded in.
+On the right hand side of the PyMOL window look for an object called `all`.
+Select the `H` and then select `everything`.
+This should hide all objects you have loaded into PyMOL so far.
+Then for each of the domains listed in step 6, they should have an object name on the right hand side of the PyMOL window.
+Select the `S` next to the object's name and then select `cartoon`.
+The PyMOL window will now only contain the domains of the protein.

-7. When you have manually rotated the protein how you like you take a picture of the protein or domain using the command below in the PyMOL command line
+8. Manually rotate the protein based on personal preference and take a picture of the assembled protein using the command below in the PyMOL command line
    ```bash
    png ~/path/to/ouput_image/directory/diploid_image.png, 3500, 3500, -1, ray=0, dpi=500
    ```

-8. To get the electrostatic potential for all the domains navigate to the header of PyMOL and select the plugin tab, and then select APBS electrostatics.
+9. To get the electrostatic potential for all the domains navigate to the header of PyMOL and select the plugin tab, and then select APBS electrostatics.
 Select the drop down menu in the selection entry field (selection:[       ]) and select `polymer & <domain name>`.
 This will produce an object in PyMOL showing the electrostatic potential across the given domain.
 When that has completed close the pop-up that comes afterwards.

-9. Repeat step 7 for all the domains we have outlined
+10. Repeat step 9 for all the domains we have outlined in step 6.

-10. Manually rotate the protein how you like and take a picture of the electrostatic potential of the domains using the command below in the PyMOL command line
+11. Manually rotate the protein (now coloured by electrostatic potential) based on personal preference and take a picture using the command below in the PyMOL command line
    ```bash
    png ~/path/to/ouput_image/directory/diploid_electrostatic_image.png, 3500, 3500, -1, ray=0, dpi=500
    ```
 ## Movie Generation
 We also want to have a short video showing some of our protein molecules rotating over time.
 The logic behind this is the same as with a flipbook.
 Over 360 degrees, we will rotate the protein molecule by 1 degree across a given axis, and take a picture after each rotation.
 Combining those individual images together will make a movie.
 This can be accomplished by running the scripts below:

-### g46214

-### Tetraploids
+### g46214 Tetraploids

 You will have to open a new PyMOL window and then run the commands below in the PyMOL command line
 ```bash